RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 - `COMPILER-ERROR`: this is not supported and will be ignored.

-Matching is case insensitive and extra white space is allowed.
+Matching is case-insensitive and extra white space is allowed.
 Examples:
 - `// @EXPECTED_RESULTS@: WRONG_ANSWER`
 - `# @expected_results@:  accepted,time_limit_exceeded, no-output`

 ## Non-standard `generators.yaml` keys